mysociety/theyworkforyou/README.md

 This will setup the Docker container and environment.
 Once finished, the link to the site should be avaliable in the ports tab of the terminal panel.

+To populate with a minimal amount of data, run `scripts/quick-populate` (about 1 hour).

 ### DEPRECATED: Developing with Vagrant

 Please note that we are not currently supporting the Vagrant environment, and may remove it